bagder/daniel.haxx.se/about.md

 Language (FPL).
 I made FPL really portable and it ran fine on several unixes as well as on AmigaOS, etc. Meanwhile, Björn (my brother, remember?) wrote up a BBS system under OS/2 that used FPL quite extensively.
-We ran our dual-line BBS "The Holy Grail" for several years into the 90s.
+We ran our dual-line BBS *The Holy Grail* for several years into the 90s.

-The name "FrexxEd" was just a playful word using two xx's which we enjoyed and that habit has followed us later in life too.
-Basically the Swedish word fräck (translates to "cheeky") Englishified with xes, and then Ed tacked on to the end of it like many text editors were named at that time.
+The name *FrexxEd* was just a playful word using two xx's which we enjoyed and that habit has followed us later in life too.
+Basically the Swedish word fräck (translates to cheeky) Englishified with xes, and then Ed tacked on to the end of it like many text editors were named at that time.
 The fact that the name turned similar to the Amiga scripting language Arexx was actually not intentional.